wb-bgs/m_IGRF/README.md

 I have found that there are discepencies of 1nT at 1nT precision in a small number of cases, which I have tracked down to language and system dependent implementation of rounding used by the various "official" IGRF codes available.
-Essentially, Fortran, C, Matlab and Python may all implement different rounding schemes when printing output values at a specified precision, particularly on tie values that may be e.g. rounded toward zero, away from zero, to even, depending on the specific implementation.
-It is difficult to exactly reproduce output across implementations as as each uses slightly different algorithms, typically producing variations at less than 1e-3 in the computed values, but that mean exact ties effected by rounding schemes are not uniformly produced across codes.
+Essentially, Fortran, C, Matlab and Python (etc) may all work with different representation and precisions of float values, and implement different rounding schemes when printing output values at a specified precision, particularly on tie values that may be e.g. rounded toward zero, away from zero, to even, etc, depending on the specific implementation.
+It is difficult to exactly reproduce output across implementations as each uses slightly different algorithms, typically producing variations at less than 1e-3 in the computed values, but that mean rounding and exact ties effected by rounding schemes are not uniformly produced across codes.

-Note also that handling of computations at the geographic poles is not uniform and users should avoid calculations here, as the spherical geocentric coordinate system is not well defined there and assumptions must be made as to which way North and East are!
+Note also that handling of computations at the geographic poles is not uniform between all codes and users should avoid calculations here, as the vector spherical geocentric coordinate system is not well defined there and assumptions must be made as to which way North and East are!

 ## Other resources